-HIS Institution is located in the healthful and flourishing City of Westminster, Carroll county, Maryland, on the line of the Western Maryland Railroad, about midway between the cities of Baltimore and Hagerstown.
+HIS Institution is located in the healthful and flourishing City of Westminster, Carroll county, Maryland, on the line of the Western Maryland Railroad about midway between the cities of Baltimore and Hagerstown.

-The Buildings stand on a commanding eminence at the "West End," overlooking the whole city and many miles of the surrounding country, affording one of the most beautiful and picturesque views in the State.
-The edifice is a spacious one, five stories high, and affords ample accommodations for Chapel, Recitation Rooms, Halls for the Societies, Professors' Apartments and Dormitories.
+The commanding eminence at the "West End,"-eight hundred and thirty-eight feet above tide-water-on which the College stands, overlooking the whole city and many miles of the surrounding country, affords one of the most beautiful and picturesque views in the State.
+The edifice is a spacious one, five stories high, with ample accommodations for Chapel, Recitation Rooms, Halls for the Societies, Professors' Apartments and Dormitories.
 The grounds belonging to the College contain eight acres, allowing sufficient range for the exercise of students during the time not allotted to study.